The Voice Teens (Philippine TV series) season 1

-The first season of the Philippine reality singing competition The Voice Teens premiered on April 16, 2017 on ABS-CBN.
+The first season of the Philippine reality singing competition The Voice Teens aired on ABS-CBN from April 16 to July 30, 2017, replacing the first season of Your Face Sounds Familiar Kids and was replaced by Little Big Shots.
 Lea Salonga, Bamboo Mañalac and Sharon Cuneta, who had appeared in the third season of The Voice Kids returned to the show as coaches; they will also be accompanied by Sarah Geronimo, who had returned to the franchise after a season hiatus.
 The show is hosted by Toni Gonzaga and Luis Manzano — the two previously teamed up in hosting the second season of The Voice of the Philippines.
 The show airs every Saturdays 7:15 p.m.
 (PST) and Sundays at 7:00 p.m.
 (PST).
-It runs for 60 minutes.
+It originally ran for 60 minutes until I Can Do That concluded, in which the show's run time was extended to 75 minutes.
 The finale aired on July 30, 2017 with Jona Marie Soquite of Team Sarah as the champion.

 Auditions

 The ages of the auditionees were from ages 13 to 17 years old.